You’re using one of your three free stories.

 LinkedIn

-WellSpan is using artificial intelligence (AI) to enhance its evaluation of screening mammograms, helping radiologists to quickly and accurately analyze the images to detect breast cancer.
+YORK – WellSpan is using artificial intelligence (AI) to enhance its evaluation of screening mammograms, helping radiologists to quickly and accurately analyze the images to detect breast cancer.

-“It improves our accuracy,” says Dr. Heidi Beilis, vice president and chief medical officer of diagnostic services.
+“It improves our accuracy,” said Dr. Heidi Beilis, vice president and chief medical officer of diagnostic services.
 “It is truly a second pair of eyes.
 We have the physician plus the AI solution.
 The AI may highlight an area of the breast and say, ‘Don’t overlook this.’ and, in minutes, taps the radiologist on the shoulder to help point out an area of concern.”

 In the United States, one out of eight women will develop breast cancer.
 The earlier the cancer is detected, the faster care can be delivered, increasing the chance of survival.